 When you thought just had it all under control, the German administration has a way to remind you who is the boss.
-This reminder might take the form of an innocent ARD ZDF letter letting you know about the TV & radio broadcasting fees in Germany, otherwise known at the Rundfunkbeitrag.
+This reminder takes form of the German TV tax: an innocent “ARD ZDF Deutschlandradio” about the TV & radio broadcasting fees in Germany, otherwise known at the Rundfunkbeitrag.

 This German TV tax has been issued by the government in 2013 to replace an older rule that stated that only owners of radio and TV sets should pay any kind of fees.
 This older rule was hard to apply since it was practically very difficult to check whether or not it was the case for any given individual.
 Many people lied and got away with it since agents were not legally allowed to come into your home.

 - Why you received the letter: Consumption of public content is also now possible on all devices (tablets, computers and phones) which everybody has nowadays.
 Thus, every household should pay this fee.

 - How they found you: The Beitragsservice is a public institution with access to public resources.
 When registering at the Bürgeramt with the Anmeldung, it was able to access your data and send you a letter.